Jaylondelgado/carcar/README.md

 the automobiles for the vin.
 Then I will begin creating my React files and building my React components to fetch and show the lists and complete the forms.
 After I will implement the d-none for my finished projects.
 Then I will work on the search bar for the service history.
+My two biggest struggles were implementing the appointment form on react and also creating the search bar with search history.
+I do however believe I learned a lot throughout this project, I came in not knowing what to do with certain errors and I was able to overcome that and began fixing the problem realitvely quick.

 ## Sales microservice